 My Observations:

-The Cadorna is an incredibly clever new range of bean to cup espresso coffee machines from Gaggia, the main feature separating this from other Gaggia machines being the drinks personalisation with four programmable personalised user settings.
+The Cadorna is a very clever new range of bean to cup espresso machines from Gaggia, the main feature separating this from other Gaggia machines being the drinks personalisation with four programmable personalised user settings.

 There are five versions of the Cadorna.